lgaida/mediumish-gohugo-theme/README.md

 Individual posts (in the `/posts` directory) can contain front matter parameters that control how the page is rendered singly or in lists.

+`author`: if supplied, the name of the author will be displayed at the top of the post, underneath the title.
+If not supplied, the author will default to the primary site author defined in `hugo.toml`, and if _that_ parameter is not supplied, the author will be “Anonymous.”
-`description`: if supplied, the description is displayed at the top of the post, underneath the title.
-If not supplied, Hugo's summary of the article (the .Summary parameter) is used instead.
+`summary`: if supplied, the top of the post will display a brief synopsis of the article underneath the title.
+If not supplied, the post will show a [generated summary](https://gohugo.io/content-management/summaries/) of the article (the `.Summary` parameter) instead.
 `image`: if supplied, the image will be displayed as the “featured image” in lists of posts.
 If not supplied, and the post is organized as a leaf bundle with images contained inside a nested directory, images whose names contain the word `cover` will be displayed instead.
 `comments`: if Disqus has been configured and the value of this parameter is `true` (the default), comments are allowed on the page.
 Otherwise, comments are not allowed.

-### Other
+### Favicons

 The Mediumish theme supports __favicons__.
 By default, the template looks for a favicon at the path `favicon.ico`.
 To customize the favicon, you can place a file named `favicon.ico` in the `static` directory.
 For more fine-grained control, override the default by creating your own partial `favicons.html` in `layouts/partials/_shared`.
 For example, [favicon generators](https://realfavicongenerator.net) can produce appropriate favicons for a variety of devices.